unsignedzero/PowerAnalyze/REPORT.md

 is in data/, the code base can be started with make or make fft, depending on if fft is desired.
 If the data is already parsed, make readin may be used to read in the data and run through an SVM.
 The columns selected may be selected in the R file.

+### Future #

+In the future, we would like to use the SVM on more data sets and see if the SVM maintains precision and recall.

+### Works Cited #

+"Potentia est Scientia: Security and Privacy Implications of Energy-Proportional Computing" by Shane S. Clark, Benjamin Ransford, Kevin Fu.

+### Thanks #

+Special thanks to Dr. Rivoire for being my advisor and providing the power trace to run the SVM on.